Ext-DASH/SliverCRTECheatSheet/README.md

 #### Processes, app-domains, and process-arguments
 ##### Notes

--In the .NET framework, an AppDomain is a lightweight process-like boundary inside a running process.
+- In the .NET framework, an AppDomain is a lightweight process-like boundary inside a running process.
 When you specify an AppDomain name, you’re telling the runtime environment how to label the isolated environment in which your assembly will execute.
 Using a custom or “benign”-looking AppDomain name can help you blend in with normal .NET activity on the target system.
--Many .NET assemblies are console applications that expect certain arguments to be passed when they start.
+- Many .NET assemblies are console applications that expect certain arguments to be passed when they start.
 By supplying these arguments via Sliver’s -A option, you provide the command-line parameters that the assembly’s Main() method would normally receive if it were started as a standalone program.
 Customizing these arguments to appear normal or to match expected parameters can reduce suspicion.
--Security tools may flag suspicious assembly execution based on known signatures or patterns.
+- Security tools may flag suspicious assembly execution based on known signatures or patterns.
 If you just run a known offensive tool without specifying a thoughtful AppDomain name or without the correct arguments, it might get flagged as abnormal.
 By using a more “legitimate”-looking AppDomain name and proper arguments, you can reduce the anomaly score in certain behavioral detection engines.

 ## Getting a session
 ```